k15z/IntXeger/README.md

 x = intxeger.build("[a-z]{2}")
 ```

-You can check the number of strings that can be generated with this string using
+You can check the number of strings that can be generated from this regex using
-the `length` attribute and generate the `i`th string which matches using the `get(i)`
+the `length` attribute and generate the `i`th matching string using the `get(i)`
 method.

 ```python